International Undergraduate Students

 Transfer students must inform the USCIS of a change in educational institutions.
 To do this, you can use the UArts I-20AB form to re-enter the country (as long as your visa is valid) or you can bring the I-20AB to the International Student Programs Office.

 If you are transferring from a U.S. school, you must consult with the international officer at the school you are attending.
 Your current institution must release your record to SEVIS before we can issue you a Certificate of Eligibility (SEVIS Form I-20) for study at the University of the Arts.
-Please complete and return the Transfer Verification form which would indicate your release date from SEVIS.
+We will email you a transfer verification form that should be completed and returned.

 The University of the Arts is required by law to cooperate with the United States Department of Justice and the USCIS regarding rules and regulations governing foreign students.
 The University’s Director of International Student Programs will counsel you on immigration regulations.